jakujobi/Ada_Compiler_Construction/README-test-runner.md

 - Quickly test any driver on any test file
 - Maintains the ability to run files from their respective directories if needed
 - Provides a consistent interface for testing
+- Configurable to adapt to different testing needs
+- Robust error handling to prevent crashes

 ## Example